xwmx/html-pipeline-task_list/README.md

 And then execute `bundle install`

+## Development
+AAfter checking out the repo, run `bundle install && npm install` to install dependencies.

+To install this gem onto your local machine, run `bundle exec rake install`

+To release a new version, update run `bundle exec rake release` to create a git tag for the version.  push the git commits and tags and CI will automatically push to [RubyGems.org](https://rubygems.org).

-## Testing and Development
+## Testing
-before beginning testing and development, be sure to run `bundle install && npm install`
+before beginning testing, be sure to run `bundle install && npm install`

 Ruby unit tests can be run with `rake test`.
 Javascript unit tests can be run with `npm test`